ethanjonez/game-engine/README.md

-# graphics-renderer
+# game-engie
-An attempt to build my own graphics renderer for a neat little business idea
+An attempt to build my own game-engine for a neat little business idea